Jack Newnes (Australian footballer)

 Jack Newnes is a former professional Australian rules footballer who played for the St Kilda Football Club and Carlton Football Club in the Australian Football League (AFL).

 Early life and career

 Newnes went to St Anthony's Primary School in Alphington, Melbourne.
 As a youth, he played for Ivanhoe Junior Football Club in the Yarra Junior Football League, and for the Northern Knights in the TAC Cup.
 He was recruited to the AFL with pick 37 in the 2011 National Draft by the St Kilda Football Club.
+He attended secondary school at Marcellin College in Bulleen.